-If you have never received care within UPHS and are participating in a University of Pennsylvania research study that uses UPHS, an EMR will be created for you for the purpose of maintaining any results of procedures performed as part of this research study.
-The creation of this EMR is required for your participation in this study.
+If you have never received care within UPHS and are participating in a University of Pennsylvania research study that uses UPHS services, an EMR will be created for you for the purpose of maintaining any information produced from your participation in this research study.
+The creation of this EMR is required for your participation in this research study.
 In order to create your EMR, the study team will need to obtain basic information about you that would be similar to the information you would provide the first time you visit a hospital or medical facility (i.e. your name, the name of your primary doctor, the type of insurance you have).
-Results of research procedures performed as part of your participation in the study (i.e. laboratory tests, imaging studies and clinical procedures) may be placed in this EMR.
+Information related to your participation in the research study (i.e. laboratory tests, imaging studies and clinical procedures) may be placed in this EMR.